sogdahl/vinz_clortho/setup/README.md

 6. Inside /etc/init.d/vinz-clortho and vinz-clortho-web, Update DAEMON_USER variable to be the user of (1)

-7. Run "update-rc.d vinz-clortho defaults" and "update-rc.d vinz-clortho0-web defaults" to add the vinz-clortho and vinz-clortho-web daemons to the start-up scripts
+7. Run the following to add the daemons to start on system start-up
+   a. "update-rc.d vinz-clortho defaults"
+   b. "update-rc.d vinz-clortho-web defaults"

-8. Enable the services with "sudo service vinz-clortho start" and "sudo service vinz-clortho-web start"
+8. Enable the services with the following
+   a. "sudo service vinz-clortho start"
+   b. "sudo service vinz-clortho-web start"